 Discussion and Rating

 Tartar sauce is a condiment that is generally used for fish.
 It is mayonnaise frequently with capers, along with gherkins or other varieties of pickles, and lemon juice.
 Commonly herbs such as dill and parsley are added.

 I broke this out of my Oven Baked Blackened Tilapia post so I could refer to it better from other recipes.

 This simple sauce is great with baked or fried fish, and crab or salmon cakes

 Very nice for what it is.
 I much prefer this to the commercial variety and can whip this up in a few minutes with pantry staples.

-For homemade tartar sauce, combine 1/3 cup mayo, 2 teaspoon lemon juice, 1 teaspoon sweet pickle relish and 1/4 teaspoon onion powder.
+Combine 1/3 cup mayo, 2 teaspoons lemon juice, 1 teaspoon sweet pickle relish, and 1/4 teaspoon onion powder.
 Mix well.

 Refrigerate until needed.
 Better if set for 20-30 minutes.

 - 1 teaspoon Capers - drained and finely chopped